Listening | Acrylic on canvas | 2017

 AfghanMade Best Young Designer stand | DOMOTEX Hannover, Germany | 2014

 Winning the Carpet Design Award has raised Allistair’s professional profile, gaining national and international recognition for his work, and encouraged him to refocus his practice to include designing surface patterns for carpets, which Allistair describes as ‘woven prints’ of his paintings.

 The expressive brush strokes and splashes of colour that feature in Allistair’s energetic paintings, whether created by hand or using an iPad, have been effortlessly translated into stunning hand-knotted carpets, hand-crafted using the finest Karakul wool in Afghanistan and New Zealand wool in Nepal.

 The Study of The City | acrylic painting on canvas | 2009

-The City carpet is a translation of Allistair’s acrylic painting Study of The City, an abstract representation of the skyline and southbank of London, The City carpet was handmade in Afghanistan, using hand-spun wool and natural vegetable dyes to achieve the vibrantly coloured and painterly inspired surface design.
+The City carpet is a translation of Allistair’s acrylic painting Study of The City, an abstract representation of the skyline and southbank vista of London, The City carpet was handmade in Afghanistan, using hand-spun wool and natural vegetable dyes to achieve the vibrantly coloured and painterly inspired surface design.